 Prior Authorizations for Behavioral Health and ARTS

-Virginia Premier requires a prior service authorization for:
+Virginia Premier requires a prior service authorization for some services.
+This includes:

 - all inpatient behavioral health and substance abuse admissions to hospitals